Dress And Jacket With Box And Lid, Delphos

-This is a Dress and jacket with box.
-It was designed by Mariano Fortuny and manufactured by Societa Anonima Fortuny.
-It is dated 1939 and we acquired it in 2016.
+This is a Dress and jacket with box and lid.
+It is dated 1939.
 Its medium is silk, glass beads and its technique is dress: pleated plain weave; jacket: supplementary warp pile (velvet), stencil printed.
 It is a part of the Textiles department.

 Fortuny was a 20th-century Renaissance man—a painter, printmaker and photographer, he also designed theatrical sets and costumes and invented lighting systems for theater.
 But he is best known for his iconic Delphos dress, which was introduced around 1907 and was produced with only minor variation until his death in 1949.
 He patented the pleating process in 1909, along with some of his dyeing and printing processes, but left out just enough information that the process has never been fully understood.
 Traditionally pleats are made by adhering fabric to pre-scored cardboard forms, but Fortuny’s irregular pleats must have been hand-made, and were given further dimension by rolling the vertically pleated fabric through a series of horizontal heated copper rods to give an undulating effect.
 His natural dyeing processes and use of stenciled metallic pigments and discharge agents to replicate the look of ancient Persian, Islamic and Renaissance woven fabrics (which he collected) are also much admired for their depth and richness.